 The Exceptional Events (EE) rule and guidance developed by EPA, in consultation with other agencies and the public, is intended to prevent penalizing communities for events outside their control.
-State and local air agencies may flag days they believe have been influenced by exceptional events and submit a demonstration for EPA concurrence, however, EPA can approve wildfire smoke impacts (or other exceptional events) that have "regulatory significance."
-This means that EPA may not be able to approve all the EE days that are flagged by local, or state agencies.
+State and local air agencies may identify (or flag) days they believe have been influenced by exceptional events, such as wildfire smoke, and submit a demonstration for EPA concurrence, however, EPA can only allow exclusion of exceptional events that have "regulatory significance."
+This means that EPA may not be able to approve all the flagged EE days submitted by local, or state agencies.